What is a healthy relationship?

 Setting boundaries is an important part of any relationship.
 They include how you want to be treated and what’s unacceptable.
 Everyone’s boundaries will be different, and they can change, so avoid making assumptions.
 Take some time to consider your wants, likes and dislikes – what do you want from the relationship?

 Setting emotional boundaries helps you and your partner understand your limits.
 Think of them as imaginary lines that separate you from others.
 They include sharing your feelings and life stories, as well as your need for space and time apart.

 Think about your experiences, life, dreams and hopes.
-Do you want to talk in detail or do you want to take it slowly and build trust along the way?
-What you choose to share is entirely up to you.
+Do you want to share lots of information straight away, or do you want to take it slowly and build trust along the way?
+What you choose to share, and when you choose to share it, is entirely up to you.

-Spending time apart and maintaining your relationships and hobbies
+Spending time apart and maintaining your other relationships and hobbies

-It’s common in new relationships to want to spend all of your time with you partner, but relationships with the other people in your life are also important.
+It’s common in new relationships to want to spend all of your time with your partner.
+It’s easy to forget to spend time with the other important people in your life too – like your family and friends.
 Like all relationships, they too need to be nurtured.
-Finding a balance between friendships, family, your hobbies and your partner can be tricky but it’s good for your wellbeing to remain connected with other areas of your life and encourage your partner to do the same.
+Finding a balance between friendships, family, your hobbies and your partner can be tricky, however it’s good for your wellbeing to remain connected with other areas of your life and encourage your partner to do the same.

-Discussing financial boundaries helps you both be clear about how you want finances to work in your relationship.
-Some people choose to share their money and other prefer to keep things separate.
+Discussing financial boundaries can help you both be clear about how you want finances to work in your relationship.
+Some people choose to share a portion of their money and others prefer to keep things separate.
+It’s OK to take your time combining finances, and it’s OK to keep a separate account for you.
 It really depends what works best for you.

-The key to physical and/or sexual boundaries is respect and consent.
+The key to physical/sexual boundaries is respect and consent.
 Consider the amount and type of any physical and/or sexual contact and what is OK for you.